KenKundert/nestedtext/doc/basic_syntax.rst

 keys are inline strings and the values may be inline strings, inline lists, and inline dictionaries.
 An empty dictionary is represented with ``{}`` (there can be no space between the opening and closing braces).
-Leading and trailing spaces are stripped from keys and string values.
+Leading and trailing spaces are stripped from keys and string values within inline dictionaries.

 For example: